The Link (building)

-The Link is a mixed-use skyscraper building development under construction in Puteaux, France.
-It will be part of the La Défense business district.
-Upon completion in 2025, the tallest tower will stand at 242 m tall with 52 floors, making it the tallest skyscraper in the Paris metropolitan area and in France, and the second tallest structure overall, after the Eiffel Tower.
+The Link is a mixed-use skyscraper building development located in Puteaux, France.
+It is part of the La Défense business district.
+Completed in 2025, the tallest tower stands at 242 m tall with 52 floors, making it the tallest skyscraper in the Paris metropolitan area and in France, and the second tallest structure overall, after the Eiffel Tower.

 The tower will house the new headquarters of French energy company TotalEnergies, which is currently located in Tour Total.

 History

 In July 2017, Total has chosen the Link tower to house its next headquarters.
 Between 5,500 and 6,000 employees, previously located in the Coupole and Michelet towers, will be grouped together in this new skyscraper.
 Its construction cost was estimated at one billion euros in October 2021.

 On June 11, 2020, Groupama announced the groundbreaking of The Link with the start of the demolition work on the existing building, which would be followed in 2021 by foundation work on the new towers.